 Tracking (#3) is the rich, super nerdy part of impact measurement.
 Tracking is the way you define, collect, and analyze data to see what effect you are truly having on the world around you.
 It’s how you learn and adapt and grow and mature.
 It’s how you become and remain accountable to your community.

-There are a lot of reasonable excuses not to define and measure impact.
-Honestly, impact measurement is easy to skip.
-There are real costs, too.
+There are a lot of reasonable excuses not to define and measure impact; day-to-day responsibilities usually seem more urgent, and impact measurement is an easy task to defer.

 These habits are the recipe for burnout and disenchantment.
 They are the kinds of habits that make good work feel hard all of the time.